rubyreferences/rubyref/_src/README.md

 This folder contains sources for the Ruby reference, hosted at [rubyreferences.github.io](https://rubyreferences.github.io/rubyref).

-The idea is that, reference should be:
+The idea is that reference should be:

-* **full**: cover all aspects of the language, core classes and standard library;
+* **full**: cover all aspects of the language, core classes, and standard library;
-* **continuous**: provide unambigous reading order from the simplest concepts to advanced development techniques;
+* **continuous**: provide unambiguous reading order from the simplest concepts to advanced development techniques;
 * **actual**: correspond to the latest version of Ruby;
 * **accessible**: easy to find, navigate and read from any device.